 Help for older people in the St Albans District

-Welcome.
-We are a friendly local charity which is here to help, financially, people who cannot easily afford what they need.
-The Trust gives grants for FREE items and services to people aged 60 or over, living within St Albans District, who are in need, hardship or distress.
-We approve most of the completed applications that we receive.
+The St Albans Old People’s Trust is a friendly, local charity which can help people financially who cannot easily afford what they need.
+The Trust grants can provide FREE items and services to people aged 60 or over, living within St Albans District, who are in need, hardship or distress.
 There are no deadlines and we accept applications all year round.

 Are you…